 Who couldn't love a pup like this?
-Picture taken a few years ago, this little girl was just turning eight weeks at the time.
+Picture taken a few years ago.

 Above is a picture of the first American Scottish Terrier champion.
 This is what the breed is all about, tough little dogs.
 Notice the hair cut--this is the original scotty cut, and personally I like it alot better than what you see as a 'scotty-cut' today.
 Scotties also come in all sorts of colors--the champ above was a brindle.
 For those of you who might enjoy the history of the Scotty, I found an old book that was written just as the Scotty was being recognized as a organized breed of its own, and it has been converted to pdf on one of the digital books sites.
 For those Scotty loving people out there, I am sure you will find it is fascinating read.

-I often read in breed descriptions that the Scotty is aloof--I don't see that in my pack, my dogs are extremely friendly, love people and other animals, although they are not too hot on cats unless it lives with them.
+I often read in breed descriptions that the Scotty is aloof--I don't see that in my pack, my dogs are extremely friendly, love people and most other animals, except squirrels, rats, skunks, etc. and they are not too hot on cats unless it lives with them.
 They are natural vermin killers, rats, moles, mice, are their natural prey--they were bred to keep vermin off the farm--they will take on bigger animals as well.
 My small Scotty female--the great grandmother of these pups, broke out of her kennel and went after a skunk as big as she is--she killed it (pretty smelly around here for a while) Many Scotties are diggers, they were bred for it--its called going to ground, and they will get those rodents that burrow.

 Scotties make great companions, this little girl is Kenzie, a little brindle bunch of love, who charmed her new family so much they made her a facebook page, she resides in southern California, and is the center of their universe.